Explora Journeys vs the Ritz-Carlton Yacht Collection: I sell both. Here's when each wins.

 The parts that actually decide it

-Another hotel brand at sea, with the same trade-off
+Another hotel brand at sea, the same trade-off

-The Ritz-Carlton Yacht Collection is the second of the hotel-brand-at-sea options a hotel-luxury buyer will weigh against Explora, alongside Four Seasons Yachts.
-The pitch is the same: the hotel name you trust, gone to sea on intimate yachts.
-The Evrima carries just 298 guests; the newer Ilma and Luminara around 450.
-All three are more intimate than Explora's 922-guest ships, and they carry the Ritz-Carlton name, which for a loyalist is a real draw.
+The Ritz-Carlton Yacht Collection is the other hotel-brand-at-sea option you'll weigh against Explora, alongside Four Seasons Yachts.
+Same pitch: the hotel name you trust, gone to sea on intimate yachts.
+Evrima carries just 298 guests; the newer Ilma and Luminara around 450.
+All three are more intimate than Explora's 922-guest ships, and they carry the Ritz-Carlton name, which for a loyalist counts for a lot.

-Explora's answer is the same one it makes against Four Seasons: a similar design-led, all-suite luxury at a lower fare, on larger ships with more capacity and a bigger top suite.
+Explora's answer is the one it makes against Four Seasons too: a similar design-led, all-suite luxury at a lower fare, on larger ships with more capacity and a bigger top suite.
 If intimacy and the Ritz-Carlton name are what you're buying, the yachts win.
 If you want more space and more value, Explora does.
-The good news is that the Ritz-Carlton Collection has three yachts sailing now, so unlike Four Seasons, availability is less of a constraint.
+The difference here is that the Ritz-Carlton Collection has three yachts sailing now, so unlike Four Seasons, availability isn't the constraint it is on the single-ship line.

 The marina is the one thing Explora can't match

-Each Ritz-Carlton yacht has a marina platform that folds out from the stern for swimming and non-motorized water sports directly off the ship.
-It's a genuine yacht feature, and Explora doesn't have an equivalent.
-If time in the water off the back of the ship is part of the dream, that's a point firmly for Ritz-Carlton.
-Explora counters with more pool deck, more indoor space, and the larger suites, a different kind of on-board day.
+Each Ritz-Carlton yacht has a marina platform that folds out from the stern for swimming and non-motorized water sports straight off the ship.
+It's a real yacht feature, and Explora has no equivalent.
+If time in the water off the back of the ship is part of what you're picturing, that's a clear point for Ritz-Carlton.
+Explora answers with more pool deck, more indoor space, and the larger suites.
+A different kind of day aboard.

 How to choose

-It comes down to the same question as the Four Seasons comparison: do you want the most intimate, hotel-branded yacht experience, or the most space and value in a design-led ship?
+It's the same question as the Four Seasons call: the most intimate, hotel-branded yacht, or the most space and value in a design-led ship.
 For a Ritz-Carlton loyalist set on the brand and the marina, the yachts are the answer, and I book them.
-For the buyer who loves that style but wants more room and a lower fare, Explora is the better-value route, and I'll build that trip too, sometimes with a Ritz-Carlton hotel stay on land before you sail.
+For the buyer who loves that style but wants more room and a lower fare, Explora is the better-value route.
+I build that trip too, sometimes with a Ritz-Carlton hotel stay on land before you sail.